 The following data were requested as a part of the 20th Study period review and provide information inclusive of all individuals that REACH provided crisis assessment in the quarter (both known to REACH and unknown).
 The breakdown of this data is focusing on assessment location and resulting outcome.
 The data is grouped by crisis assessments completed in a community setting (Community) that is exclusive of those occurring in the local hospital emergency department/CSB Emergency Services Department versus a second grouping of crisis assessments that are completed in the hospital emergency departments or CSB emergency services (ED/ES).
 FY23Q1 was the first quarter that this specific analysis of data is being reported (in addition to crisis assessment data reported earlier in this report and what is listed in the quarterly Adult and Children's REACH Data Summary Reports).
-The chart on the next page indicates that for FY23Q3 63% of the assessments occurred within an ED/ES setting.
+The chart on the next page indicates that for FY24Q3 50% of the assessments occurred within an ED/ES setting.

-Out of the 37% of the crisis assessments completed in a community setting, 90% of the individuals were able to remain in their home setting, 4.5% were admitted to a CTH/CSU and another 4.5% were psychiatrically hospitalized (primarily in private hospitals).
-Two of the individuals had "other" outcomes.
-The outcome as to the percentage of psychiatric hospitalizations was unchanged as compared to Q1.
-This data is visually represented in the chart below.
+Out of the 50% of the crisis assessments completed in a community setting, 89% of the individuals were able to remain in their home setting, 5.0% were admitted to a CTH/CSU, another 4.5% were psychiatrically hospitalized (primarily in private hospitals), 0.5% medically hospitalized, and 1.0% were listed as other.

-Out of the 63% of the crisis assessments completed in an ED/ES setting, 57% of the individuals were able to remain in their home setting, 6% were admitted to a CTH/CSU, 34% were psychiatrically hospitalized, 2% had "other" outcomes, 1% were hospitalized for medical treatment and one person was admitted to corrections (less than .01%).
-This data is visually represented in the chart on the next page.
-The assessments completed in the ED/ES increased by 12% as compared to Q2 resulting in the outcome of psychiatric hospitalizations increasing by 1% as compared to Q2.
+Out of the 50% of the crisis assessments completed in an ED/ES setting, 61% of the individuals were able to remain in their home setting, 5% were admitted to a CTH/CSU, 31% were psychiatrically hospitalized, 2% were medically hospitalized, and 1% had "other" outcomes.